Fish Tacos with Avocado Salsa

 Grilled Fish Tacos with Citrus Slaw

 Canola oil's mild flavor make it a great choice for recipes that you want the flavors of the ingredients to shine through.

 Szechuan Veggie Tacos

 It's a fiesta!
-Enjoy these unique tacos with an Asian twist featuring daikon (Japanese radish) and rice wine vinegar.
+Enjoy these unique tacos with a twist featuring daikon (Japanese radish) and rice wine vinegar.
 Canola oil allows the spicy-sweet flavors to shine.